Maverick had Goose.

 There were times I was not a very good Supporting Character to others.

-These past few months have been a karmic lesson in that.
+This transition was a karmic lesson in that.

 It can be upsetting to let go of The Title and The Company and fear you’ve lost some Supporting Characters.
 It can make you question your value or feel you’ve been erased.